Autism Eye Doctor Near You in Fair Lawn, NJ

 The process starts with an eye exam to evaluate eye health.
 We will evaluate your child’s eye alignment and eye movement to test for common visual problems.

-From the results of the eye exam with one of our eye doctors, we are able to properly assess your child’s eye condition or needs.
-If your child does have an eye disorder, we create a customized patient treatment plan to effectively improve your child’s overall vision development.
+From the results of the eye exam with one of our eye doctors, we are able to properly assess your child’s visual condition or needs.
+If your special needs child does have an eye disorder, we create a customized patient treatment plan to effectively improve your child’s overall vision development.

 In many cases, this treatment may involve vision therapy and a yoked prism to improve their overall visual performance.
 Both prism lenses and vision therapy program exercises are used as an effective alternative to eye surgery in order to attain significant visual improvements in young patients.